Livespot X Festival

 The Livespot X Festival is a music concert that launched in 2019 with its maiden edition in Lagos, Nigeria and Accra, Ghana organized by Livespot360.

-Livespot X Festival featured a fusion of live performances; music, lighting, special acts, and immersive experiences, all rolled into one high-octane event.
+Livespot X Festival featured a fusion of live performances; music, lighting, special acts.

 2019

 The main show features a line-up of African acts from numerous countries, including Nigeria, US.
 The 2019 edition of Livespot X Festival unveiled artists including Cardi B, Teni, Burnaboy, Tiwa Savage, Seyi Shay, Joeboy, Ice Prince, DJ Cuppy, Reekado Banks, and Patoranking which was held in Lagos and Ghana.

 2020

-The 2020 edition unveiled artists including Darey, Yemi Alade, Simi, DJ Cuppy, Joeboy, Mayorkun in the first-ever live hybrid concert in Nigeria on December 19 and 20 and was set to feature Burna Boy and Wizkid as the first time the duo will be on stage.
-On December 15, 2020 the management announced the cancellation due to an increased spike of COVID-19 cases in Lagos, Nigeria.
+The 2020 edition unveiled artists including Darey, Yemi Alade, Simi, DJ Cuppy, Joeboy, Mayorkun in the first-ever live hybrid concert in Nigeria on 19 and 20 December and was set to feature Burna Boy and Wizkid as the first time the duo will be on stage.
+On 15 December 2020 the management announced the cancellation due to an increased spike of COVID-19 cases in Lagos, Nigeria.